 Read on to see more detailed instructions for each step.

 1. Press the Steam button to bring up the Steam menu.
 Scroll down and select Power.

 3. Wait for your Deck to switch to Desktop Mode and voila, you're done.
 To switch back, using the right trackpad, navigate to the top left of the screen and double click Return to Gaming Mode.

 Not tricky at all right?
-Now you know how to enable desktop mode, why not check out our other Steam Deck tutorials, including how to change the keyboard theme on Steam Deck, how to take a screenshot on the Steam Deck, how to enable the performance overlay on the Steam Deck and how to format an SD card on the Steam Deck.
+Now you know how to enable desktop mode, why not check out our other Steam Deck tutorials, including how to change the keyboard theme on Steam Deck, how to take a screenshot on the Steam Deck, how to enable the performance overlay on the Steam Deck, how to update a Steam Deck and how to format an SD card on the Steam Deck.